jdryden-osi/PI-Web-API-Client-DotNet/docs/Api/AnalysisRuleApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **CreateAnalysisRule**
-> CreateAnalysisRule(string webId, PIAnalysisRule analysisRule)
+> CreateAnalysisRule(string webId, PIAnalysisRule analysisRule, string webIdType = null)

 Create a new Analysis Rule as a child of an existing Analysis Rule.